rollercoaster-dev/rd-logger/CONTRIBUTING.md

-# Contributing to Neuro-Friendly Logger
+# Contributing to RD Logger

-Thank you for your interest in contributing to the Neuro-Friendly Logger package!
+Thank you for your interest in contributing to the RD Logger package!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents